Market Harborough Cricket Club

 Market Harborough have three junior teams, an under 15s team, an under 13s team and an under 11s team.
 The club also have a kwick cricket team which play in the billesdon kwick cricket tournament, the Langtons kwick cricket tournament and the market harborough tournament.
 The under 13s play in the Great Bowden end of season tournament.
 The under 15s play in the Leicestershire south league and they enter the district cup.
 The under thirteens play in the Leicestershire south east division one and they also take part in the district cup.

-In 2010, the Market Harborough 1st team won the County Cup against Loughborough Town in the penultimate over of a thrilling final at Grace Road.
+In 2010, the Market Harborough 1st team won the County Cup against Loughborough Town in the penultimate final at Grace Road.
 Furthermore, they were crowned champions of the Everards Leicestershire Premier Cricket League the following week, beating Sileby at home in a rain stricken game to become the best team in the league in 2010.

 The Market Harborough 2nd team struggled in Division two of the league after be promoted in 2009 from division three.
 They avoided relegation and survived in the final game of the season thanks to rain, rain that had so hindered the 1st team throughout the season.

 Leicestershire's Second XI has played both Minor Counties and Second Eleven Championship matches at the Fairfield Road ground, and it was also used for matches in the ICC Trophy in both 1982 and 1986.